Lurøya, Nordland

-Lurøya is an island in the municipality of Lurøy in Nordland county, Norway.
+Lurøya is an island in Lurøy Municipality in Nordland county, Norway.
 The 14.2 km2 island is located just west of the island of Stigen and just north of the island of Onøya.
 Lurøya has a bridge connection to Onøya.
-The village of Lurøy is located on Lurøya, and that is the administrative centre of the municipality.
-Lurøy Church is located on the southwest side of the island.
 The highest point on the island is the 685 m tall mountain Lurøyfjellet.
 In 2017, there were 138 residents of the island.

+The village of Lurøy is located on the southwestern coast of Lurøya.
+Lurøy Church is located in the village of Lurøy.